 Dagger

-Dagger 2 framework, which is commonly referred to as just “Dagger”, is maintained by Google and, therefore, can be thought of as the “official” DI framework for Android.
-Unsurprisingly, it’s also the most popular choice today.
+Dagger 2 framework, commonly referred to as just “Dagger”, is maintained by Google and, therefore, can be thought of as the “official” dependency injection framework for Android.
+Unsurprisingly, it’s also the most popular today.

-Dagger offers a very impressive set of conventions and features which makes it the most powerful DI framework out there.
-Unfortunately, it also makes it the most complex one to learn and use.
-In addition, notoriously bad official documentation, parts of which became memes among Android developers, makes the complexity issue even worse.
+Dagger offers a very impressive set of conventions and features which makes it exceptionally powerful and versatile tool.
+Unfortunately, it also makes Dagger the most complex dependency injection framework to learn and use.
+In addition, notoriously bad official documentation makes the situation even worse.

 To support its advanced features, Dagger relies on compile time annotation processing and code generation.
-This means that when you build your app, Dagger scans your codebase, identifies where you used its conventions and then generates a pile of source code that “does the magic” according to your specifications.
+This means that, when you build your app, Dagger scans your codebase, identifies where you used its conventions, and then generates code that “does the magic” according to your specifications.
 If you made a mistake, Dagger will detect it and fail the build.
 Therefore, with Dagger, you get compile-time validation of your DI setup.
 This is a major benefit, of course, but it comes at a price of an increased build time.

 Dagger’s benefits: